What is the Gettysburg College–Gilder Lehrman MA in American History?

 Gilder Lehrman Abraham Lincoln Scholarships

 All students in this program may apply for a scholarship through the Gilder Lehrman Institute.
 We offer one hundred $500 scholarships per academic year.
-You can access our scholarship application form here.
+Log into your Gilder Lehrman account and access our scholarship application form here.
+The deadline for the fall 2022 term is September 12, 2022.
 Note: Awards are sent out during the semester; please pay for courses by the tuition deadline or within 24 hours of registration.

 Eligible students can receive tuition benefits offered by the GI Bill®.
 For general information about veterans’ benefits, please contact the Gettysburg College Office of Financial Aid.